What are the federal workplace bathroom laws?

 At the start of the Trump presidency, some employers wondered if new executive policies would clarify the issues; however, consensus is that they will not.
 As with paid time off benefits, it may well be an issue that is regulated at the state level, at least until broader federal guidance is ultimately provided through the courts.
 It’s strongly advised that small businesses remain cognizant of all local regulations impacting their employment policies.

 There is, however, one federal regulation that’s very clear.
-The Occupational Health and Safety Agency (OSHA) requires employers of any size to provide bathroom facilities to all their employees.
+The Occupational Health and Safety Agency (OSHA) requires employers of any size to provide bathroom facilities (whether unisex bathrooms or male/female segregated) to all their employees.

 We’ve landed back at the beginning – so, which bathroom?